vflo/PSIsapfluxnetQC1/README.md

 # psiQC

 `psiQC` is an R package designed to facilitate quality control in leaf water potential measurements, integrated with the SAPFLUXNET database.
-This package provides tools and scripts to ensure data integrity and reliability for researchers working with plant physiological data.
+This package provides tools and scripts to ensure data integrity and reliability.

 ## Installation